AcademySoftwareFoundation/MaterialX/documentSerializer.md

 ```

 - A common way to specify arguments is with key-value pairs.
-- We introduce this to provide a reusable class for handling options.
+- As such, we introduce a reusable interface for this.
-- This is useful to extend options without modifying the original class and can be used for creating command line or interactive user interfaces.
+- This will allow for options to be extended without modifying the original class and can be used for creating command line or interactive user interfaces.

 ```c++
 using KeyValueMap = std::unordered_map<string, ValuePtr>;